rinigus/osmscout-server/README.md

 ## Maps

-Maps provided by OpenSteetsMaps have to be converted to the format used by libosmscout library.
+Maps provided by OpenStreetMaps have to be converted to the format used by libosmscout library.
 See http://libosmscout.sourceforge.net/tutorials/Importing/ for instructions.
 At this stage, you would have to compile the library on your PC and run the import program, as explained in the tutorial.

 ## Settings